clicknium/clicknium-docs/doc/api/python/webdriver/browser/wait_disappear.md

     &emsp;**locator_variables**: dict
         &emsp;&emsp; locator variables, is set to initialize parameters in locator, ex: var_dict = { "row": 1,  "column": 1}, more about variable, please refer to [parametric locator](./doc/automation/parametric_locator.md)
     &emsp;**timeout**: int
-        &emsp;&emsp; wait timeout for the operation, unit is second, default value is 30 seconds
+        &emsp;&emsp; wait timeout for the operation, the unit is second, default value is 30 seconds

 **Returns:**
     &emsp;bool, return True if the element is disappear in given time or return False